Homeschooling in the United States: Prevalence

-Homeschooling in the US was widespread in the colonial period, reflecting global trends of schooling in Europe, Russia and other in other empires.
-On-going debate among historians have attributed the popularity of homeschooling to religious groups in the US, but it is unclear the magnitude of this driver on homeschooling activities in the early period of the US.
-Homeschooling was later rejected in the 19th and 20th centuries, as institutional education became favored.
-But, an increasingly vocal advocacy movement for homeschooling was revived in the mid 1900s, leading to the legalization of homeschooling across the US and the rising support for this means of education.
-In Homeschool: An American History, the mid-century interest in homeschooling was supported by a number of factors including suburban geographies, the Civil Rights movement, and increased government skepticism through the 1960s and 1970s.

-Estimates for students currently being homeschooled are unclear, as a number of states do not require families to report that their child will not attend a formal education institute.
-While estimates are mixed, it was estimated homeschooling peaked in 2020, at 5.4% of students.
-The survey defined homeschooled students where parents reported them as being schooled at home instead of at a public or private school for at least part of their education, and if their part-time enrollment in public or private school did not exceed 25 hours a week, and excluded students who were schooled at home primarily because of a temporary illness.
+Estimates for students currently being homeschooled are inaccurate, as a number of states do not require families to report that their child will not attend a formal education institute.
+While the figures for students in homeschooling are mixed, it was estimated homeschooling peaked in 2020, at about 5.4% of all American school-aged children.
+The survey defined homeschooled students where parents reported them as being schooled at home instead of at a public or private school for at least part of their education; and if their part-time enrollment in public or private school did not exceed 25 hours a week.
+This excluded students who were schooled at home primarily because of a temporary illness.

 Around a fifth of homeschoolers are co-enrolled in public schools.
 Some students take one or two classes at traditional school campuses while others spend several days per week on campuses designed to educate part-time students.

 In August 2020, Gallup released a poll indicating that 10% of parents planned to homeschool in the coming year, reflecting a rise in alternative education alongside the shift to virtual schooling during the COVID-19 lockdown policies.

+Only about 10% of homeschool families use homeschool from Kindergarten through the end of high school.
+For many families, homeschooling is a temporary situation, with traditional public schools, charter schools, and private schools providing the main part of the student's education.
+About 30% of adults who had ever been homeschooled did so only for one or two years.